 Training that is appropriate to the SNAP recipient’s job goal and leads to a license or certificate can last up to 24 calendar months.
 However, because the intent of the PRWORA and Texas’ “Work First” philosophy is to move SNAP recipients into the workforce as quickly as possible, it is recommended that Workforce Solutions Office staff limit the number of months a SNAP recipient is in training unless the provider states that a specific number of months is needed to complete the activity or obtain sufficient skills that will ultimately lead to employment.

-Per TWC rules at 40 Texas Administrative Code §841.31, training does not have to be provided by an Eligible Training Provider.
+Per 40 TAC §840.1(c), training does not have to be provided by an Eligible Training Provider.

 Boards must ensure that SNAP recipients are enrolled in educational institutions that prepare them for employment in high-growth, high-demand occupations and that do not require a baccalaureate or advanced degrees.